avinash201199/weather-app/CONTRIBUTING.md

 We use GitHub to host code, track issues, and feature requests, as well as accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
-We actively welcome your pull requests:
+We actively accept your  pull requests:

 1. Star this repository.
 2. Create an issue with a description and wait for the approval.